A Step-by-Step Guide for Small Business Owners and Managers

 Caution: You’ll be tempted to invest money in interior decorating – getting a custom look designed for your website.
 Don’t go there yet.
 First focus your attention and resources on getting your virtual customer factory operational.

-When using WordPress to house your customer factory you’ll be in the company of big dogs like The New Yorker, BBC America, Sony Music, MTV News, Beyonce and eBay Inc to mention a few.
+When using WordPress to house your customer factory you’ll be in the company of big players like The New Yorker, BBC America, Sony Music, MTV News, Beyonce and eBay Inc to mention a few.

 One thing that sets online media channels apart from traditional media channels is that you can measure just about every step of the customer journey, and also every activity in your customer factory.
 And when you can measure it, you can manage and improve it.